durangoretro/web/docs/hardware/durango.md

 Originally born as a _6502 tester_ without any specific chips, soon became a full-featured home computer with **integrated video** output.

+For advanced information, check the [Theory of Operation](theory.md).
+If you already own a Durango-X computer and it's _acting up_, you may be interested in the [Troubleshooting Guide](../troubleshoot.md) as well.

 ## Range

 * **Durango PROTO**: the original CPU tester with some basic I/O (1 MHz)